-If you are licensed as a General Residential Operation (GRO) or Residential Treatment Center (RTC), it may be possible that have a designation on your license for Emergency Care Services.
+If the provider is a licensed as a General Residential Operation (GRO) or Residential Treatment Center (RTC), it may be possible that have a designation on your license for Emergency Care Services.
 If this is the case you will need to complete two separate cost reports, one for the GRO or RTC and one for the Emergency Care Services.